 I have questions.
 Where can I find answers?

 Start with your community phone book.
 Under the local government section, there may be listings for "Mental Health Services."
 Your community health center is a good place to start.
 In addition, most mental health providers offer 24-hour emergency numbers to answer questions after hours or in a crisis situation.
-In Cabarrus County, call 1.800.939.5911, and in Mecklenburg County, call 704.336.6404.
+In Mecklenburg and Cabarrus Counties, call 1.800.939.5911, for Cardinal Innovations Healthcare Solutions.

 What about paying for treatment?
 What will it cost me?

 Your insurance carrier can help identify what your co-payment may be.
 No insurance?
 You may still be able to get financial assistance.
 Ask your mental health provider - some have sliding fee scales.
 Fees might be based on your ability to pay, or a combination of other factors.

 Someone I love is having a mental health concern.
 Where can we get help?

 Start with a physical examination by a doctor.
 Some medications and infections can cause the same symptoms associated with depression or mental illness.
 The doctor will examine your loved one and possibly evaluate lab tests.
 If the symptoms are not the result of a physical cause, the doctor may refer your loved one to a psychiatrist or psychologist.
 Arm yourself with information.
 Contact the MHA of Central Carolinas at 704.365.3454 or email@example.com.